axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 | Type:    | string |
 | Default: |        |

-*Description:* The password that {{% productparam "abbrev" %}} uses to authenticate on the server where it sends the messages.
+*Description:* The password that {{% param "product.abbrev" %}} uses to authenticate on the server where it sends the messages.